 You will be given an erasable note board and pen.
-Calculators will be available on screen.
-Therefore, you are not allowed to bring in scratch paper, pens, pencils and calculators.
+Calculators will be available on the screen.
+Therefore, you are not allowed to bring in scratch paper, pens, pencils or calculators.

 Pearson VUE provides this video to show you what a typical testing site looks like, and what you will go through in the registration process.

-Please note that this video is made for candidates in all discipline.
+Please note that this video is made for candidates in all disciplines.
 For details on the rules (e.g. those on calculators), always refer to the IIA candidate handbook.

 The appointment letter indicates the location and address of the exam center.
 If possible, run a test-drive by going to the exam center using the same traveling method (car or public transportation) and around the same time of the day.

 You will have a better idea of the traveling time required, and you will know how the building looks like, and little things like recognizing the entrance door and the feel of the exam site helps minimize the uncertainty you have on the exam day.

 This is very important because you do not want to be late and miss the exam start time.
 If you do, you won’t be able to test that day.
 Remember that there are things you cannot predict fully, like traffic, so it’s always best to get there early and wait, rather than risk being late.